Amy Lee: 1994–present: Evanescence

 Lee called former Cold guitarist Terry Balsamo to replace Moody on the Fallen tour, and he soon became Evanescence's permanent lead guitarist and Lee's co-writing partner.
 She and Balsamo "clicked" and "connected on a lot of musical interests".
 During the tour, Lee wrote a song titled "The Last Song I'm Wasting on You", recording it in a bathroom on an analog recording device.
 When asked if the track was about Moody, Lee said, "If I answer that, then I'm not hiding anything anymore.
 But I just sort of answered it, didn't I?".
 She later deemed it "one of those personal, hard moments, when beauty is born out of pain".

 After finishing the tour for Evanescence's live album and DVD Anywhere but Home (2004) and overwhelmed by label pressure, Lee retreated to her house, cut off contact with people, and spent the next 10 months writing music again, painting and going to therapy.
 She said of her first therapy sessions, "For the first, I don't know, lots of sessions, I'd just go in and cry.
 Every time.
 I guess I was letting out all the ghosts of my past."
 Lee found comfort in therapy, an environment where she felt she could speak freely and "not feel that anything I said was wrong".
-She referenced a session of interpreting recurring themes in her dreams, acknowledging a longstanding, deep-rooted feeling of "always something looming under the surface", which she later overcame.
+She referenced a session of interpreting recurring themes in her dreams, acknowledging a longstanding feeling of "always something looming under the surface", which she later overcame.
 During this time, Lee had invasive experiences with stalkers that forced her to leave her house a couple of nights.
 This experience led her to write the song "Snow White Queen" from her and a stalker's perspective.
 Other songs Lee wrote throughout these months included "Lacrymosa" and "Together Again".

 Lee collaborated with Balsamo, co-writing music together for Evanescence's second album, The Open Door (2006).
 The writing experience for The Open Door was "the best process" Lee ever had because she had "free reign"[sic] and could "do whatever I wanted without being judged".
 In 2006, Lee said that when she listened back to Fallen, she "hear[d] all the vulnerability and the fear and all the childish things in me that are just human."
-While Lee was drowning in the misery of her experiences in Fallen, she said The Open Door is largely about her acknowledging her issues and deliberating "what do I have to do to work this out."
-In the record, she is "purging the trials", but overall it comes from a less hopeless place and with a more reflective outlook.
-Throughout the stages of writing The Open Door, Lee had moved from California, rented a place in Florida, and eventually settled in New York.
-After the end of The Open Doors tour, Lee took a break to recollect herself and live life away from the industry.
+While Lee was drowning in the misery of her experiences in Fallen, she said The Open Door is largely about her "purging the trials", acknowledging her issues and deliberating "what do I have to do to work this out", coming from a more hopeful place and with a more reflective outlook.
+Throughout the stages of making The Open Door, Lee had moved from California, rented a place in Florida, and eventually settled in New York.
+Following the album's tour cycle, Lee took a break to recollect herself and live life away from the industry.